mikedeshazer/sockrest/README.md

 Include libs/sockrest.js in your project

-If you have a websocket endpoint, but want to consume it in your app like you would do an jQuery AJAX call, run:
+If you have a websocket endpoint, but want to consume it in your app like you would do a jQuery AJAX call, run:

 ```javascript